 The personal grooming of students should be in accord with the standards set by the uniform dress code.
 Students should be clean and neat when at school.

-- Students Young 5’s Kindergarten – 5th grade must wear solid white-colored shirts that have collars (includes mock turtlenecks, long- or short-sleeved, cotton or knit).
+- Students in Kindergarten–5th grade must wear solid white-colored shirts that have collars (includes mock turtlenecks, long- or short-sleeved, cotton or knit).

-- Solid-colored sweaters, sweater vests, and sweatshirts that are navy, light blue, or white are acceptable.
-No hoods, stripes, logos, patterns or fur are permitted.
+- Solid-colored sweaters, and sweater vests that are navy, light blue, or white are acceptable.
+No hoods, stripes, logos, patterns, or fur are permitted.
 All collars of underneath shirts must be visible.

 - Hats of any kind are not permitted.